 At the very beginning, they were experimenting with a lot of things such as carbonic maceration, anaerobic fermentation, various yeasts, and bacterias, and even long fermentation – up to 300 hours.
 Through trial and error, they have developed processing protocols that now they use at every farm that are part of the project.

-Another objective that impressed The Coffee Quest, perhaps even more than the fermentation process, is the drying stage.
+Another objective that impressed The Coffee Quest, perhaps even more than the wet fermentation process, that is the drying stage that follows.
 You might already know that Brazil and Colombia face different climate conditions (in Colombia humidity ranges between 70% and 90% throughout the day and year, contrary to Brazil where it ranges between 20% and 40% at night and it can drop to 0% during the day).
-Therefore, the highly wet and humid conditions of Colombia make it much riskier and more difficult to effectively dry the coffee cherries and avoid the creation of fungi that can often lead to defects in the final cup.
+Therefore, the highly wet and humid conditions of Colombia make it much riskier and more difficult to effectively dry the coffee cherries and avoid the development of fungi that can often lead to defects in the final cup.

 Taking this into account, Juan David and his team developed a standardized drying curve that they monitor along the entire process.
 The curve is monitored via sensors that are placed inside the mass of the cherry and when the conditions are less favorable, they will use mechanical dehydrators, but always taking into account the pre-established curve designed for shelf-life.

 In addition, these young drivers of change worked to involve as many farmers as possible to develop new protocols.
-You must know that Naturals are fairly new to Colombia, but when a farmer has been working one way for generations, it’s difficult to convince them there is another way.
+You must know that Naturals are fairly new to Colombia, but when a farmer has been working one way for generations, it’s difficult to convince them there is another way (especially with the risk involved).
 However, this team developed a tool to help analyze the cherry that comes to the wet mill: when the quality is standard, farmers receive the base price, but when the quality is excellent, they receive a significant bonus for every kilo of cherry-picked.

 This is our first year working with this determined group of producers, but nonetheless, The Coffee Quest is extremely excited about the harvests to come.
 This young team, indeed, has ambitious growth plans and are already popular in those towns where they work.
 Other producers, indeed, started to see the viability of their work and to realize that the way they work offers better quality and better prices for their coffee.